 Most industries are far ahead of financial services with insight-driven marketing.
 This is surprising, since banks and credit unions have access to more transactional, behavioral and demographic data on consumers than any other industry.

-Unfortunately, while the need to leverage advanced analytics for insight-driven marketing is arguably the most important trend for 2016, it ranks very low on priorities according to the 2016 State of Financial Marketing Report (chart from report below).
-This lack of attention was reinforced in research conducted by Computer Services Inc. and covered in our article, What Are the Big Threats and Priorities in Banking for 2016?
+Unfortunately, while the need to leverage advanced analytics for insight-driven marketing is arguably the most important trend, it ranks very low on priorities according to the research.

 2. Integration of Mobile